 Tracey left teaching in 2016 after 30 years in the working in the profession.
 “I joined Growing Together Devon as a volunteer in 2017.
 My focus is to support elderly people to manage their own gardens and outdoor spaces.”
 This motivation came from the fact that Tracey was unable to help her own mum with her garden as much as she wanted to.
 “She lived in Somerset and I was teaching full time.
 She loved watching her plants grow, and to see the birds come to the feeders.
 She just needed a little help to keep these things going.”
 Tracey recently completed the training course ‘Gardening with Older People’ at the Budleigh Salterton Well-Being Hub.

 Growing Together Devon is the trading name of Growing Together (Community Gardening) CIC, Company Number 8263483, established 2012.

-Growing Together Devon works closely with Thrive, a UK charity which uses gardening to change the lives of disabled people.
+Growing Together Devon works closely with Thrive, the UK charity which was formerly known as the Horticultural Therapy Society.